OUR EXPERIENCES

 Departs

 The Camino Walk in Northern Spain has been a spiritual journey since the Middle Ages.
 Today the walk attracts people from all over the world, searching for purpose and meaning.
 As a group of Christians, this is an intentional walk wanting to engage with others along The Way.
 Invite others for chats at night or as you walk, share your story of faith.
+The Camino Primitivo is said to be the oldest Camino walk, with less tourists than the traditional Frances route.

 RP